zoomdmartin02/MechaCar_Statistical_Analysis/README.md

 ![Lot_Summary](Resources/Lot_Summary.png)

 Clearly, there is a problem with the 3rd Lot.
+The variance for Lot 3 does not fall within 100 PSI, but is as high as 170 PSI.
 A review of materials or manufacturing process associated with Lot 3 should be undertaken immediately.
 This lot falls outside of the PSI allowable tolerance.

 ## T-Tests on Suspension Coils
+T.Tests can be used to test the following hypoteses:
+> * H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
+* Ha : There is a statistical difference between the observed sample mean and its presumed population mean.

 ![Lot1_T.Test](Resources/Lot1_t_test.png)

+The T.Test verifies that the Lot 1 Mean PSI is statistically different from the Mean of the population with a P-Value of 1.568e-11.
+This would indicate that the population does have some variance.
+In this case, the alternative hypothesis is supported.

 ![Lot2_T.Test](Resources/Lot2_t_test.png)

+The T.Test verifies that the Lot 2 Mean PSI is statistically different from the Mean of the population with a P-Value of .0005911.
+This would indicate that the population does have some variance.
+In this case, the alternative hypothesis is supported.
 ![Lot3_T.Test](Resources/Lot3_t_test.png)

-briefly summarize your interpretation and findings for the t-test results.
+The T.Test verifies that the Lot 3 Mean PSI is NOT statistically different from the Mean of the population with a P-Value of .1589.
+This would indicate that the population does have some variance and that the variance also exists in Lot 3.
+In this case, the null hypothesis is supported.

 ## Study Design: MechaCar vs Competition
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.